pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/MigratingTo1.4.md

 with structs.

-However, in conjunction with version 1.4 of this library we also released an update to CasePaths that massively improved ergnomics of using case paths.
+However, in conjunction with version 1.4 of this library we also released an update to CasePaths that massively improved ergonomics of using case paths.
 We introduced the `@CasePathable` macro for automatically deriving case paths so that we could stop using runtime reflection, and we introduced a way of using key paths to describe case paths.
 And so the old `CasePath` type has been deprecated, and the new `CaseKeyPath` type has taken its place.